tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 It's a solution to the old _stay responsive, stay consistent_ set of problems we web designers face every single day.
 (Every day I live in a society.)

 As you can see from the example above, this solution involves math that can get quite intense.
 None of these values, like `0.83rem`, are random.
-In fact, baked into that formula are all of the 6 values you plug into the Utopia UI: width, base font size and type scae for both `min` and `max`.
+In fact, baked into that formula are all of the 6 values you plug into the Utopia UI: widths, base font sizes and type scales for both `min` and `max`.

-**The big idea is this**: Thinking about the problem of how to make my website responsive I say, _'I want my body text to never go smaller than, say, 16px (`base font size`) and I want it to hit that limit on a screen 320px wide (`min width`).
+**The big idea is this**: Thinking about the problem of how to make my website responsive let's say, _'I want my body text to never go smaller than, say, 16px (`base font size`) and I want it to hit that limit on a screen 320px wide (`min width`).
 And on that screen I want to work with a palette of font sizes that each grow by a factor of, say 1.2 (`type scale`).
 I give myself the same sort of limitations at the upper threshold (`max`).
-And since I have more space to distribute on bigger screens, I usually choose a sharper type scale, meaning I'll have proportionally bigger text to work with.
+And since I have more space to distribute on bigger screens, I usually choose a different, sharper type scale, meaning I'll have proportionally bigger text to work with, e.g. for headings.
 And now that I have the two extremes figured out (smallest and biggest screens), I want any screen that's in between to interpolate my actual font size.
 (Interpolate is a fancy word which is really hard to explain but really simple to show.
 Look at [the first diagram in this article](https://utopia.fyi/blog/designing-with-fluid-type-scales/).
-[Backup link to just the image](https://utopia.fyi/images/fluid-type-scale-visualisation.png))'_
+[Backup link to just the image](https://utopia.fyi/images/fluid-type-scale-visualisation.png).
+The font sizes for the 1024px screen are *interpolated* from the values at the `min` and `max` extremes.
+Basically, they're "somewhere in the middle", but in a consistent, proportional way.)'_

-And then we do a similar thing for our spacing.
+And then we do a similar thing for our spacings like paddings.
 And it can even be done for baseline grids.

 If you want to understand more about the thinking behind this, here's a few articles going in depth(xxx).